insidemordecai/website/content/contact/index.md

 replyByEmail: false
 ---

-Publishing content on here is great, but the real joy often times is in engaging and connecting with different people to discuss music, books, projects, feedback, a mutual topic of interest and anything under the sun.
+Publishing content on here is great, but the real joy often times is in engaging and connecting with different people to discuss music, books, projects, a mutual topic of interest, get feedback and anything under the sun.

 You could try to reach me via social media but I have a complicated relationship with it.
 The most reliable and easiest way to reach me is via email.
 Email is not dead and that's your cue to reach out at [mk@insidemordecai.com](mailto:mk@insidemordecai.com) about anything.

 Also, if you’re in the Apple ecosystem, you can ping me on iMessage using the same email.

 Physically, you'll often find me in Nakuru or Nairobi, though I tend to be all over.
 If you're around, we can have a chat over coffee.

 Reach out, I promise don't bite.

 {{< alert "star" >}}
-Page heavily inspired by [Manu Moreale](https://manuelmoreale.com/)'s [contact page](https://manuelmoreale.com/contact)
+Page heavily inspired by Manu Moreale's [contact page](https://manuelmoreale.com/contact)
 {{< /alert >}}